Crkanouff/pandas-challenge-1/README.md

 that I found out later I didn't need to do.
 (There goes 2 hours of my time!)
 Part 3: suprisingly, calculations worked!
 Happy to move on.
 Part 4:  the 2nd bullet point "Create a summary DataFrame" was maddening.
-I finally joined a study group and got some input on this from classmate, Brandon.
-As I am still struggling a bit with how things are stored and called back, I will be working with our TA's to undertand this part.
+I finally joined a study group and got some input on this from classmates and finally, reviewed other code on github and compared to my work.

 Also, worked with CHATGpt to refine some of my original code in Part 2.